GabrielVicini/Skipzone/README.md

 Keep an eye out on the other tools the repo can offer like ``wspr_calibrate``!
 See Docs

 ## Supported Platforms
-Currently, it should theoretically support most modern operating systems such as Windows (+ Arm), MacOS, Linux — however, only Windows 11 has been tested.
+Currently, it should support most modern operating systems such as Windows (+ Arm), MacOS, Linux — however, only Windows 11 has been tested.
 It also does have support for WebASM for browser support although it's not the main focus and is a proof of concept.

 ## License